María Esther Mendy

 María Esther Mendy Amestoy (born Salto, October 10, 1910 - Montevideo, 1979) was a Uruguayan painter and visual artist.
-She was a member of the Taller Torres Garcia art group which helped form the Universal Constructivism art movement.
+She was a member of the Taller Torres García art group which helped form the Universal Constructivism art movement.

 Biography

-In March 2024, her work was included in an exhibition at the Juan Manuel Blanes Museum in Montevideo, Uruguay centered around the women members of the Taller Torres Garcia art school.
+In March 2024, her work was included in an exhibition at the Juan Manuel Blanes Museum in Montevideo, Uruguay centered around the women members of the Taller Torres García art school.